openstack/openstack-ansible/doc/source/install-guide/install-openstack.rst

 -  Install common components

--  Create utility container that provides utilities to interact with services in other containers
+-  Create a utility container that provides utilities to interact with services in other containers

 -  Install Identity (keystone)